Updated: Jan 17

 As mentioned above, you will be growing your potatoes from pieces of another potato.
 When shopping for seed potatoes, choose those that have lots of buds or “eyes.”
 New growth will sprout from those spots and grow into plants.

 So why cut it up?
 Why not just plant the whole potato?
-The reason is because too many eyes on a large potato will create a crowded, multi-stemmed plant, with each stem competing for food and moisture, and in the end, bearing only small potatoes.
+The reason is because too many eyes on a large potato will create a crowded, multi-stemmed plant, with each stem competing for food and moisture, and in the end, it will bear only small potatoes.

 As you divide your potato, make sure that each piece has at least one good eye.
 Most people prefer to leave 2 or 3 eyes per piece.
 The seed piece provides food for the plant until it develops a root system.
 If the seed is too small, it will produce a weak plant.